Recognising Jump Racing brilliance across The Jockey Club

 Recognising outstanding equine achievements across The Jockey Club.
 Points are awarded for wins at Jockey Club Racecourses for Novice Chaser and Chaser.

 Recognising a horse, or person that has made an outstanding contribution to the Jump season.
-Last year, Ollie McPhail was rewarded for his incredible contribution to the sport with his Racing To School initiative.

 Follow us on Facebook